maptastik/how-do/donut-pseudogradient.md

 10. Make sure every layer except `study area - clip` and `study area` is locked.
 Select all and set a clip (*Object>Clip>Set*).
 	- [Sweet clip/mask explanation and tutorial](http://design.tutsplus.com/tutorials/quick-tip-what-are-clipping-and-masking-in-inkscape--vector-24947)
 11. This should do it, but if you need to adjust anything, make sure to first release the clip on `study area` (*Object>Clip>Release*)

+## Pitfalls & Wisdom

+Exporting SVGs out of Arc and opening them in Inkscape is sometimes a frustrating mess.
+Here are some things to look out for.

+- The Layers tab is going to be empty when you open the SVG.
+This sucks compared to AI, but whatevs.
+You need to make sure you have the XML editor open and use it to move the layers that are invisible in the layers tab into layers that you create.
+- When doing the exclusion, make sure that none of the objects being used are grouped.
+The exclusion doesn't work on grouped objects
+- Sometimes it seems that when the exclusion occurs, it works a little overzealously and a "bite" gets taken out of the bottom of the donut.
+There's a set of clipped and grouped objects that are only accessible through the XML editor that you need to delete.
+- Watch out for the disappearing title!
+It seems to go invisible, but is still there.
+Sometimes in the XML editor it's under something like "Object3".